microsoft/DirectXShaderCompiler/README.md

       * Universal Windows Platform Development
       * Desktop Development with C++
 * [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).
 This is needed to build tests that reference the D3D12 runtime.
 You may get this as part of installing/updating Visual Studio.
-* [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
+* TAEF.
+You can run the script at `utils\hct\hctgettaef.py` from your build environment before you start building to download and unzip them as an external dependency.
+Alternatively, install the [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
 No need to download and install tests.
 This is used to build and run tests.
 * [CMake](https://cmake.org/files/v3.4/cmake-3.4.3-win32-x86.exe).
 Version 3.4.3 and 3.7.2 are the supported versions.
 You need not change your PATH variable during installation.
 * [Python](https://www.python.org/downloads/).
 Version 2.7.x is required, 3.x might work but it's not officially supported.
 You need not change your PATH variable during installation.